SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the bus shall be included to the model.
 0 = inactive, 1 = active.
 - **excess**: Specifies whether a sink is to be generated, which consumes excess energy.
 0 = no excess sink will be generated; 1 = excess sink will be generated.
 - **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits or not.
 0 = no shortage source will be generated; 1 = shortage source will be generated.
 - **shortage costs/(CU/kWh)**: Assigns a price per kWh to the purchase of energy from the shortage source.
-If the shortage source was deactivated, the fill character "x" is used.
+If the shortage source was deactivated, the fill character "0" is used.
 - **excess costs/(CU/kWh)**: Assigns a price per kWh to the release of energy to the excess sink.
-If the excess sink was deactivated, the fill character "x" is used.
+If the excess sink was deactivated, the fill character "0" is used.
 - **variable shortage constraint costs /(CU/kWh)**: Only if considering constraints.
 Assigns a price per kWh to the purchase of energy from the shortage source referring to the constraint limit set in the "energysystem" sheet.
-If the shortage source was deactivated, the fill character "x" is used.
+If the shortage source was deactivated, the fill character "0" is used.
 - **variable excess constraint costs /(CU/kWh)**: Only if considering constraints.
 Assigns a price per kWh to the release of energy to the excess sink referring to the constraint limit set in the "energysystem" sheet.
-If the excess sink was deactivated, the fill character "x" is used.
+If the excess sink was deactivated, the fill character "0" is used.

 .. csv-table:: Exemplary input for the buses sheet
    :header: label,comments,active,excess,shortage,shortage costs /(CU/kWh),excess costs /(CU/kWh),variable shortage constraint costs /(CU/kWh),variable excess constraint costs /(CU/kWh)

-   bus001_electricity_bus,,1,0,1,0.300,x,0.10,-0.10
+   bus001_electricity_bus,,1,0,1,0.300,0,0.10,-0.10
-   bus002_electricity_bus,,1,1,0,x,-0.01,0.10,-0.10
+   bus002_electricity_bus,,1,1,0,0,-0.01,0.10,-0.10
    bus001_heat_bus,,1,1,1,0.1,-0.05,0.1,-0.1
-   bus001_cooling_bus,,1,0,1,0.3,x,0.1,-0.1
+   bus001_cooling_bus,,1,0,1,0.3,0,0.1,-0.1

 .. figure:: ../images/BSP_Graph_Bus.png
    :width: 60 %